shashank-sharma/shashank-sharma.github.io/_posts/2020-08-30-how-vulnerable-was-rgpv-exam-2020.md

 exposed around 49 thousands of students' private data/submissions publicly and how it could have ruined everyone's exam without any authentication.

+Impact of given vulnerabilities include:

+1. 49,000 students of RGPV student data leak which includes all possible PII data (like: phone number, email, etc)
+2. View question paper with any random enrollment number
+3. Submit exam for any random enrollment number without authentication
+4. Unlimited image upload to their server
+5. LFI Exploit which allows you to fetch any local files from server
+6. View all student submission like question answered from final exams which held during 24th Aug - 27th Aug 2020

 # Introduction

 After Covid-19 pandemic started, [RGPV University](https://en.wikipedia.org/wiki/Rajiv_Gandhi_Proudyogiki_Vishwavidyalaya) announced that for final year students, they are planning to organize an [exam](https://www.rgpv.ac.in/CDN/PubContent/Advertisement/Letter230720070203.pdf) which will consist of MCQ questions (total 40 questions) and it will be an open book exam as mentioned [here](https://www.rgpv.ac.in/CDN/PubContent/Advertisement/general%20instructions%2019%20Aug%202020190820064558.pdf).
 This process started by taking two mock exams